 - Video statement (only for some programmes)

-Apply right now to a M.Eng. degree abroad with Studyportals
+Applying to an M.Eng. degree abroad with Studyportals

 You can now apply with Studyportals to an M.Eng. from one of our partner universities.
 You can apply whenever you want, and it won't cost you anything.